stylight/handbook/_docs/personal-growth.markdown

  - What would you want it to be like?
  - How do you get there?
 5. Culture Impact
- - How would you describe the Stylight culture?
+ - How would you describe Stylight's culture?
  - Is our culture a good fit for your personality?
  - How could you influence our culture more to be how you would like it to be?

 The model is intentionally vague.
 It is not necessary that your interpretation of it exactly matches everyone else's.
 On the contrary, the differences are where the most interesting conversations emerge from.
 The power of this model comes from tracking your own progress over time and not so much from comparing yourself with others.
-Different roles have different reach profiles, which makes it especially counter-productive to compare yourself to people in another role.
-Even though the goal is to grow, your impact may also shrink at some stage due to changes in role or other circumstances.
+Different roles have different reach profiles, which makes it especially counter-productive to compare yourself to people in other roles.
+Even though the goal is to grow, your impact may also shrink at some stage due to changes in your role or other circumstances.
 And that's OK.

 ### Example

 ![Growth diagram example](../assets/growthExample.png)

 1. Values
- - I do BBLs about Analytical thinking, I am the organizer of a guild for reporting enthusiasts and support the organisation of the ship it day
+ - I do BBLs about analytical thinking, I am the organizer of a guild for reporting enthusiasts and support the organisation of ship it days
- - I acknowledge the performance of my teammates and other colleagues in Stand ups, Team Weekly.
+ - I acknowledge the performance of my teammates and other colleagues in Stand-ups and Team Weekly.
- - I take over DRI responsibilities of holding workshops for Excel or Google Analytics for the company
+ - I take on DRI responsibilities of holding workshops for Excel or Google Analytics for the company
  - I could be more enthusiastic when it comes to company wide projects/events
  - I could take on more responsibility by spreading topics also on a VP level